Taking Care of Your Mouth After Wisdom Tooth Removal

 Pain is another common side effect of wisdom tooth removal.
 Patients will be prescribed pain medication to manage discomfort.
 Patients can use prescribed medication as directed to ease pain.
 Discomfort should gradually subside in the days following surgery.
 As pain becomes less severe, patients can switch to an over-the-counter pain reliever to ease irritation.

 People are often hesitant to brush their teeth following wisdom tooth removal, but it is important to keep the mouth clean.
 Patients can brush their teeth the night of their wisdom tooth removal, as long as they avoid the wound site.
 The day after wisdom tooth removal, patients should start doing rinses to keep the surgical site clean.
 We recommend gently rinsing with warm salt water around six times a day.

 It is important that people stay hydrated and well-nourished after wisdom tooth removal.
 However, maintaining a normal diet will not be comfortable for the first couple of days after surgery.
 Instead, patients should stick to a diet of soft foods.
 We recommend foods that are high in calories and protein.
 Hydration is also key, so we suggest drinking at least six glasses of water a day.
 It is important that patients avoid drinking with a straw since this can dislodge the blood clot from the wound area.

 Get In Touch

-If you are in need of wisdom tooth removal and would like to learn more about what to expect during treatment and in the days afterwards, Dr. Yamen Akhras would be happy to answer any questions you may have.
-To get in touch, send us a message online, or call our Orland Park practice at (708) 873-9709.
+If you are in need of wisdom tooth removal and would like to learn more about what to expect during treatment and in the days afterward, Dr. Yamen Akhras would be happy to answer any questions you may have.
+To get in touch, send us a message online, or call our office at (708) 873-9709.